z3ugma/rethink-recipes/README.md

 rethink-recipes
 ===============================
 A lightweight, quick and no-frills recipe application.
-Its best feature is calculating a color palette dynamically based on the title of the recipe.
+It calculates a color palette dynamically based on the title of the recipe, and includes image search results matching the title
+Ingredients are automatically highlighted in the directions as well.

 Tornado webserver wrapping Flask application with a RethinkDB backend